An Early C19 Ebony Quadrant Restored

 Clicking on the figures will enlarge them and allow you to see more detail, while clicking on the back arrow (top left) will restore the post.

-Hughes and Son made sextants and other navigational instruments from the middle of the eighteenth century until 1947, when they merged to become Kelvin and Hughes.
-Prior to and during the Second World War they made a wide variety of aircraft instruments, among which was a small sextant intended for use in seaplanes, perhaps not so much for celestial navigation as for taking anchor bearings and amplitudes for checking the magnetic compass.
+Hughes and Son made sextants and other navigational instruments from the middle of the nineteenth century until 1947, when they merged to become Kelvin and Hughes.
+Prior to and during the Second World War they made a wide variety of aircraft instruments, among which was a small sextant intended for use in seaplanes such as the Sunderland flying boat, perhaps not so much for celestial navigation as for taking anchor bearings and amplitudes for checking the magnetic compass.
 Quite why an ordinary nautical sextant was not issued is unclear, as the small sextant in its case weighs only 600 G less than a full-size Hughes sextant of the same period that weighs in at 3.9 kg.
 There was scant advantage in volume either : the smaller instrument’s case is 200 x 200x 140 mm against the full-size case of 275 x 260 x 145 mm.
 The sextants were made under an Air Ministry contract and, like the Mark IX series of aircraft bubble sextants, were issued in a case made of a heavy dark brown plastic material similar to paxolin.
 It is probable that in a period when imported timber was at a premium and skilled woodworkers were engaged on aircraft production, the plastic cases, made of 5 mm sheets pinned together with brass nails, were seen as a satisfactory solution.
 The examples in Figure 1 show a full-sized Hughes and Son nautical sextant and its little brother along side it.
 The smaller one was made in 1943 and eventually made its way to Australia, where it was sold by T.M.Burroughs of Flinders Street, Melbourne to the Third Officer of a ship (whose name I cannot decipher) in May 1948 for the sum of twenty pounds.
 This was about the going rate for a full-sized sextant: one in my possession was sold new in 1945 for eighteen pounds, with an extra four pounds for a large aperture telescope.
 There are very many so-called reproduction or “replica sextants” of similar size on the market, but this is a fully functional and accurate instrument able to perform at nearly the same level as a full-sized instrument.

 Figure 1 : Two Hughes and Son sextants

 Figure 2 shows the instrument in its case.
-The handle is the same as for the larger instrument, on the side of the case, and the latches are very similar to those used for Hughes cases of the 1930′s.
+The handle is the same as for the larger instrument, on the side of the case, and the latches are very similar to those used for Hughes cases of the 1930’s.
 The sextant’s legs sit in mahogany pockets and it is further restrained by two pads in the lids, all typical of Hughes’s full-size practice.
 There is a Husun (Hughes and Son) calibration certificate in the lid and pockets for the oil botttle, adjusting pick and a key for the box lock.
+I have seen an example from 1942 in a mahogany case with otherwise identical furniture and layout.

 Figure 2 : Interior of case.